hezijwix/Internal_Graphic_Kit_Render_4/ANIMATION_SYSTEM_DOCS.md

 ## Overview

 The **Animation System** is a centralized, configuration-driven animation framework for the Wix Video Asset Creator.
-It provides a clean, organized way to manage all element animations with easy customization and preset switching capabilities.
+It provides a clean, organized way to manage all element animations with **separate control over animate-in and animate-out phases**, easy customization, and preset switching capabilities.

+### ⚠️ **CURRENT STATUS: Animate-Out Disabled**
+As per user request, **ALL animate-out animations are currently DISABLED**.
+Elements will animate in and stay visible throughout the timeline without exit animations.

+- **Timeline Structure**: Animate-In (0-2s) → Hold (2-10s)
+- **Behavior**: Elements animate to base positions and remain visible
+- **Control**: Can be re-enabled globally or per-element as needed

 ## 🏗️ Architecture